dhondta/rpl-attacks/README.md

  ## Issues management

 Please [open an Issue](https://github.com/dhondta/rpl-attacks/issues/new) if you want to contribute or submit suggestions.

 Please also use the *labels* as follows :
  - General question: use *question*
  - Suggestion: use *help wanted*
  - Bug/exception/problem: use *bug*
  - Improvement/contribution: use *enhancement* (please precise if you are motivated and able to contribute)

+If you want to build new RPL attacks, please refer to the [*How to make new building blocks ?*](https://github.com/dhondta/rpl-attacks/blob/master/doc/building-blocks.md) section.
+In this case, please submit your new attack through a Pull Request.